ssterling/varlpenis/README.md

 * `--use-posixtime`: Use higher-resolution time for better random numbers
 * more to come…

-Run `./configure --help' for info on installation paths, compilers, etc.
+Run `./configure --help` for info on installation paths, compilers, etc.

 Some notes
 ----------